Time and time again I hear the same piece of advice being thrown in.

 So you come back home from school and look at your timetable and think you're some productivity genius, giving yourself a pat on the back that you can accomplish a solid 4 hours of straight studying that night.

-What you often forget is that you've done around 6-7 hours worth of school and are most likely tired and fatigued and trying to fit in another 4 hours of school and accomplish around 10 hours worth of work is something that is not even met by most white collar workers.
+What you often forget is that you've done around 6-7 hours worth of school and are most likely tired and fatigued and trying to fit in another 4 hours of study.
+Accomplishing around 10 hours worth of work is mentally draining.

-While its easy to set ambitious goals, following them through is another story.
+While it's easy to set ambitious goals, following them through is another story.
 Try and set yourself around 2-3 hours of study each night, and no more.
+Focus on the important bits, and target the study activities that you know you need to do but don't want to do first.

 2. Priorities Change Each Week